tareqaminul/f5-nginx-redhat-ocp-ph26/README.md

 | Wired up by | OLM / the operator | controller `--nginx-gateway-config-name` | GatewayClass `parametersRef` or a Gateway |
 | Count in your cluster | **2** (nginx-gateway, crapi) | 1 per fabric instance | 1 per fabric instance |

-So the mental model: `NginxGatewayFabric` is the dial you turn; `NginxGateway` and `NginxProxy` are the readouts it drives, one per plane.
+`NginxGatewayFabric` is the dial you turn; `NginxGateway` and `NginxProxy` are the readouts it drives, one per plane.

-Want to check the crAPI install's current state before we start the walk, or confirm the operator's install mode first so you know exactly what the upgrade will touch?